rcemper/Docker-micro-Durability/README.md

 Important:
 The external directory should allow *rwx* access (chmod 777) as the docker image
 is just a nobody to your local system.
-But it wants to write his IRIS.lck file
+But it wants to write his iris.lck file

 Shutdown requires no action as your DB is already outside the docker image located
 and next time you have a virgin IRIS __system__ again with your USER DB unchanged.